Firecut vs Scribe: Which is Better in 2026?

 - ✓ Teams creating standardized operating procedures (SOPs)

-- ✓ Individuals documenting repetitive computer processes
+- ✓ Individuals documenting personal workflows and processes

 Switching Between Them